ilebras/ilebras.github.io/teachoutreach.md

 # Clubes de Ciencia

 [Clubes de Ciencia](https://www.clubesdeciencia.mx/) is an organization started by graduate students to provide week-long science workshops to high school and college students in Mexico.
-I took part in January 2015, [here](https://www.youtube.com/watch?v=qCBdvfZ3lZM) is a link to some videos about my course "Ocean physics in a changing climate".
+I took part in January 2015, [here](https://www.youtube.com/watch?v=qCBdvfZ3lZM) is a link to some videos about my week-long all day course "Ocean physics in a changing climate" in Ensenada, Baja California.

 ---